QazCetelic/SQLImagine/README.md

 # ![Logo](graphics/logo_32.svg) SQLImagine
-A tool for quickly and easily designing SQL databases using a DSL
+A tool for quickly and easily designing SQL databases using a DSL and export it to [SQL](#sql-script-export).

 ## Domain Specific Language
+### Syntax
-SQLImagine comes with a DSL for defining tables, attributes, and relationships called SQL-imagine, the file format is `.sqli`.
+SQLImagine allows for defining tables, attributes, and relationships.
-The parser is also able to return a reformatted existing scripts written in the DSL by calling `.serialize()` on the parsed DSL.
-You can use the syntax highlighting from `YAML` because the DSL's syntax is similar.
+I recommend using [YAML](https://yaml.org) syntax highlighting because the DSL's syntax has a few similarities.
+The recommended file extension is `.sqli`.

 ```yaml
 # It's possible to add comments.